trskop/dot.xmonad/README.md

     ```

 2. Clone this repository into `$HOME/.config/xmonad` (XDG style), or into
    `$HOME/.xmonad`.

+    ```Bash
+    git clone git@github.com:trskop/dot.xmonad.git ~/.config/xmonad
+    ```

-Unfortunatelly current version of XMonad doesn't look for
+    Unfortunatelly current version of XMonad doesn't look for build script in
-   build script in XDG compliant directory.
-For that reason it's a good idea to
+    XDG compliant directory.
+For that reason it's a good idea to do following:
-   do following:

     ```Bash
     cd